Rajit-abdillah/Weather-App/README.md

 # Weather App

-This is a simple weather app built with HTML, CSS (Bootstrap), and JavaScript.
+This is a simple weather app built with HTML, CSS (Bootstrap), and Typescript.
 It uses Google Fonts for styling and will later include a weather API.

 ## Features